Traditional theory, careful boundaries

 What this page answers

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance answers one practical reading question: Understand the site's education-only scope and choose either the quiz or body type directory.
-Its value comes from a safety-first english entry point that separates tcm culture from medical advice., which gives the reader a specific context instead of another general TCM paragraph.
+Body Type Guide answers one practical reading question: Pick the right entry point for a body-type, food-language, quiz, comparison, or safety question.
+Its value comes from a task-first entry map that separates body-type learning, food culture, quiz use, and qualified-care limits., which gives the reader a specific context instead of another general TCM paragraph.

 Does not claimThis does not diagnose, treat, prescribe, dose, personalize, or decide a health action.